Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 # Conclusion

 I use Obsidian as a daily drive on my Windows laptop and my Android phone to write notes during class especially when it comes to documentation and programming.
-My notes can synchronize across devices via Github without the need to pay for the Obsidian's sync service.
-Overall Obsidian is a great tool for dumping all your ideas and organizing them later to form links and references with other ideas.
+Overall Obsidian is a great tool for dumping all your ideas and organizing them later to form links and references with other ideas as well as remembering all the important points your professors made during class.

 ---
 # 3 Dimensions